AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   Pin count: Matrix + LEDs + PS2 + DisplayAdapterKeys = 24(in/out) + 3(out) + 2(in/out) + 5(out) = 34 I/O Pins.
+  Enable/Disbale Touchpad will need 1 additional I/O Pin.
   Memory Footprint: Less than 4,5 kBytes Flash and 640 Bytes RAM if macro KBD_DEBUG is not set.
+  If your µC provides that much I/O, it probably also provides enough memory.
   Update to b) with Version 0.1.1: The keyboard.ino code works on a Teensy ++2.0 as good as on a MEGA 2560.
 As the Teensy ++2.0 is the platform that will be used in that laptop case because of the smaller PCB, there is no advantage on testing it with an Arduino MEGA 2560 in the future.
 I will focus on Teensy ++2.0 therefore.

+Adaption to other keyboards or other Arduinos???
+All the details about the keyboard are in "ACER_TRAVELMATE4001WLMI_KEYBOARD_MATRIX.h".
+The I/O pins in use are described in PIN_ASSIGNMENTS.h.
+You will need an Arduino with many I/O, for example the classic Arduino Mega or the Mega Pro Mini.
+As the PS/2 protocoll runs at 5V, Arduino Mega Pro 3.3V or Arduino Due will need some 5V-to-3,3V Levelshifter for the PS/2 Interface.
+Arduino Mega Pro 3.3V also runs at 8MHz only, which is half the speed of the other Arduino MEGAs.

 ## Details of b) can be found in folder \keyboard